Top 10 entries

 Is “genetic limitation” really a thing?

 If you are in the fitness industry, you might have come across terms like “genetic limit of muscle gain” or “max genetic potential for muscle growth”.
-So, let’s understand what these terms mean and what is science or truth behind them!
+So, let’s understand what these terms mean and what science or truth is behind them!

 Introduction/meaning: